 What were the previous trial results?
 Phase I trial results exhibited safety, prolonged disease stabilization and increased survival time.
 Results published in Molecular Medicine/online, December 20th, 2011.

 What is the role of the surgeon?
 1. Remove a pea size amount of normal tissue from any cancer type and a grape size amount of cancer tissue; the required amount for genomic research and submission to the Texas Cancer Research Biorepository*.

 2. Remove the equivalent of a golf ball size tumor (5g) mass; the necessary amount for adequate vaccine preparation.

-A tissue procurement technician within the operating suite at Baylor Regional Medical Center at Plano will collect the tissues and arrange for their transfer to Gradalis Inc. in Carrollton, Texas for vaccine manufacturing and to the Texas Cancer Research Biorepository* for molecular research.
+A tissue procurement technician within the operating suite at Baylor Scott & White Medical Center - Plano will collect the tissues and arrange for their transfer to Gradalis Inc. in Carrollton, Texas for vaccine manufacturing and to the Texas Cancer Research Biorepository* for molecular research.